LukeHeuser/notes/Java/java_basics.md

 calculateScore(true, 800, levelCompleted, bonus ); // This is calling a method called calculateScore and passing the required information, in the required order
 ```

-To execute a method that's defined with aprameters, you have to pass variables, value, or expressions that match the type, order, and number of the parameters decalred in the method.
+To execute a method that's defined with parameters, you have to pass variables, values, or expressions that match the type, order, and number of the parameters decalred in the method.
+A method that returns a value can be used as an expression or as part of any expression.
+Any method can be executed as a statement.

+`static` keyword means the method can be directly called using the calss name

+A few declerations are required to create a `Method`.
+The order is as listed: (Declareing Modifiers), (Declaring Return Type), (Declaring the Method Name), & (Method Parameters).

+### **Declaring Modifiers**

+public: The code is accessible for all classes

+private: The code is only accessible within the delcared class

+*default* The code is only accessible within the declared class.
+Used when a modifier isn't specified

+protected: The code is accessible in the same package and subclasses

+### **Declaring Return Type**

+`Void` means no value is returned

+`Primitive Data Typ` can be used to return a value.
+However, the return statement is required for a value to be given.
+Otherwise, an error will occur.

+### **Declaring the Method Name**

+The method name is what's used to call the method and should be lower camel case.

+### **Method Parameters**

+The method parameters must be invoked in the same order and list as it comes with the same data type.